cfss-old/hw01/README.md

 *"So, how did you complete this homework?"*

 * I first installed git, R, and R studio on my computer.
 Then I forked the repo from the class hw1 directory to my own github, where I then cloned the repo onto my computer.
 I opened the markdown file in R Studio and I used the git markdown guide to learn how to add emphasis, make headings, and create lists.
 I saved the markdown file, added it to git, and then committed my add.
+I did the add and commit through the git bash terminal.
+After pushing this version to see if I could, I added these last few words right before I pushed my final version.